 Orthotics & Prosthetics

-It has been several months since H.R.
+It has been over a year since H.R.
 1990/S. 2556, the Medicare Orthotics and Prosthetics Patient-Centered Care Act, has been introduced in the House and Senate.
 This legislation would accomplish four key priorities for the O&P profession:

 - Distinguish durable medical equipment (DME) from clinical, service-oriented O&P care in the Medicare statute and regulations, leading to recognition of the clinical care O&P practitioners provide.